Azure-Samples/js-e2e-express-mongodb/README.md

 - azure-app-service
 - azure-cosmos-db
 ---

+# Archived repo - replacement available

+This repo has been replaced with a seaparte repo: [https://github.com/Azure-Samples/js-e2e-express-mongodb](https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app).
+Both can be deployed to Azure App Service.

-# JavaScript end-to-end Express.js app with a MongoDB database
+##JavaScript end-to-end Express.js app with a MongoDB database

 Express.js website, with SSR React, connecting to a MongoDB.
 Deploy to Azure to use: